 Breakfast: A good slice of black bread with peanut butter.
 Lunch: Baked salad or potatoes or spaghetti or mushrooms or pulses or combinations of the above or something else.
 Evening: 1-2 ounces of oat in non-animal milk.

 Natural butter mainly.
 And broccoli.
-Regarding my favourite recipe, my girlfriend makes a vegetarian burger that makes me tear!
+Regarding my favorite recipe, my girlfriend makes a vegetarian burger that makes me tear!
 I can not analyze it, I do not remember exactly what she puts on the burger.

 What is your opinion about the quality of Vegetarian restaurants in Greece?